stevenagechessclub/stevenagechessclub.github.io/test/md/silverware.md

 - 2007
 - 2002

-## Hertfordshire Chess Association Quickplay
+## Hertfordshire Chess Association Old Puller Cup

 The original Puller Cup was lost in the early 1960s but was returned to the Herts Chess Assocation in 1970.
 From 1975, it was awarded to the winners of a Team Tournament.
 See the [August 1986 HCA News Bulletin](https://e2-e4.co.uk/Herts-Mag/1986-August-No20.pdf) page 18 for more information: